Tommy Gallagher (rugby league)

 Gallagher was born in Dewsbury, and grew up in Birstall.

-Gallagher is a product of the Leeds academy, but has had spells with the Hull Kingston Rovers, the Keighley Cougars, the London Broncos, the Widnes (two spells), the Batley Bulldogs (two spells), the Rochdale Hornets and the Swinton Lions before joining the Leigh Centurions in time for the 2012 season.
+Gallagher is a product of the Leeds academy, but has had spells with Hull Kingston Rovers, the Keighley Cougars, the London Broncos, the Widnes (two spells), the Batley Bulldogs (two spells), the Rochdale Hornets and the Swinton Lions before joining the Leigh Centurions in time for the 2012 season.
 Tommy Gallagher is the elder brother of rugby league footballer John Gallagher.

 Gallagher initially ended his playing career in 2015, but came out of retirement for the 2018 season.